Com Admissions FAQ

 Go to the COM Admissions webpage for prerequisite requirements.

 Yes and Yes.
 As a private institution, there are no targets/quotas for Maine and/or New England students.
-For the Class of 2023, an average of 50% of students are from New England.
-Other states represented: Arizona, California, Idaho, Minnesota, Ohio, Oregon, South Carolina, Utah, Wisconsin, etc.
+For the Class of 2027, about 50% of students are from New England.
+Other states represented include Arizona, California, Idaho, Minnesota, Ohio, Oregon, South Dakota, Utah, Wisconsin, etc.

 As a private institution, there are no limits on accepting students from outside of the U.S. If higher education is completed in the U.S., there are no extra application steps.
 If any of the higher education credit is completed outside of the U.S., the applicant will need to have their coursework evaluated by the World Education Services (WES) prior to completing the AACOMAS application.
 International students are evaluated by the same criteria as all applicants.
 The only difference for international students is at the time of acceptance: international students are initially offered a conditional acceptance pending documentation of adequate funding for all four years (as they are not eligible for U.S. federal loan programs).

-COMLEX Level 1 is generally taken following the completion of year two and Level 2-CE (cognitive exam) and Level 2-PE (performance evaluation) is typically taken late third year/early fourth year.
-UNE COM students who took the COMLEX Level 1 exam for 2018-2019, achieved an overall pass rate of 98.8%.
-The National pass rate was 92.9%.
-UNE COM Students who took COMLEX 2-CE for ’18-‘19 achieved an overall pass rate of 98.9%.
+COMLEX Level 1 is generally taken following the completion of year two and Level 2-CE (cognitive exam) is typically taken late third year/early fourth year.
+UNE COM students who took the COMLEX Level 1 exam for 2021–22, achieved an overall pass rate of 98.2%.
+The National pass rate was 93.7%.
+UNE COM students who took COMLEX 2-CE for 2021-22 achieved an overall pass rate of 98.9%.
 The national average was 95.6%.
-UNE COM students who took COMLEX 2-PE for '18-’19 achieved an overall pass rate of 92.8%.
-The national average was 93.2%.
+Since the indefinite suspension of the COMLEX Level 2PE in 2020, UNE COM conducts a half-day OSCE activity to attest to each student's clinical Performance Examination.

-Third-year rotations are at Clinical Campuses and Private Practices throughout the Northeast.
-Students select their third-year site through a Clinical Campus Assignment Process (C-CAP).
-Clinical Campuses are spread throughout Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania and Rhode Island.
-Each student will complete the following rotations: Internal Medicine (12 weeks), Family Medicine, Obstetrics & Gynecology, Pediatrics, Psychiatry, Surgery (6 weeks each), and Community Health (4 weeks).
-Students will also have a 2 week elective during their Third-Year.
+Third-year rotations are at Clinical Core Sites and Private Practices throughout the Northeast.
+Students select their third-year site through a Clinical Core Site Assignment Process (C-CAP).
+Clinical Core Sites are spread throughout Maine, Massachusetts, New Hampshire, New Jersey, New York, and Rhode Island.
+Each student will complete the following rotations: internal medicine (12 weeks), family medicine, obstetrics and gynecology, pediatrics, psychiatry, surgery (6 weeks each), and mommunity health (4 weeks).
+Students will also have a two-week elective during their third year.
 As an additional option, Third-Year students can apply for the Longitudinal Integrated Clerkship.
 A longitudinal integrated clerkship (LIC) is an alternate way of organizing the third-year clinical experience.
 Rather than rotating through six-week blocks, LIC students are embedded with a rural primary care clinic for the year.
 They build deeper relationships with their preceptors and develop a patient panel of their own.
 Students follow their patients into specialist care; they also participate in one-week rotations in specialist areas throughout the year.

 Fourth-year selectives (16 weeks) and electives (18 weeks) can be completed at locations throughout the U.S., and outside the country, at hospitals and/or clinics of the student's choice.
 Selectives include four weeks of internal medicine sub-specialty, four weeks of surgery sub-specialty, four weeks of emergency medicine, four weeks of osteopathic manipulative medicine.
 Selective rotations must be completed inside the United States.
 All elective/selective sites must be approved in advance by the Office of Clinical Education.